ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 different teams can focus on different parts of the project.

-Decoupling build, deploy, and runtime offers a clear separation between the workflow processes - making it much easier to develop and maintain the project.
+Decoupling build, deploy, and runtime offers a clear separation between the workflow processes - making it much easier to develop and maintain.

 What I like the most about these type of workflows:

 - **Easy local dev environment**.
 Simply consists of cloning the repository, installing the dependencies, and running a local web server.
-- Integration with **continuous deployment tools**, HTTPS and domain configuration all in the **same workflow**.
+- Integration with **continuous deployment tools**, HTTPS and domain configuration, all in the **same workflow**.
-- **Working with text files**.
-Markdown allows full control over content.
+- **Working with text files**, which allows full control over content.
 - **Atomic deploys**.
 The new version only goes live when everything is ready and all the assets can be served.
-No more FTP uploads.
+No more error-prone FTP uploads.
 Trivial to roll back to any state, at any time.
-Complex staging environments are no longer needed, as previewing and testing changes can be done using Git's branching system and Netlify's workflow.
+Complex staging environments are no longer needed, as previewing and testing changes can be done through Git's branching system and Netlify's workflow.

 ### Netlify and workflow automation